 HEAT GUN

-I like to use a heat gun to remove bubbles.
-It’s safer than using something like a barbecue lighter or a propane torch.
+A heat gun works quickly to remove bubbles.
+Plus, it’s safer than using a barbecue lighter or propane torch.

-Now that you’ve gotten the epoxy basics, what are some craft projects you can make with resin?
+Now that you got the epoxy basics, what are some craft projects you can make with resin?

 These make the perfect man-cave coaster.
 They give beverages that extra special touch.